juice-shop/multi-juicer/readme.md

 MultiJuicer gives you the ability to run separate Juice Shop instances for every participant on a central kubernetes cluster, to run events without the need for local Juice Shop instances.

-> **Note:** This project was called JuicyCTF until recently.
-This was changed to avoid confusions with the [juice-shop-ctf](https://github.com/bkimminich/juice-shop-ctf) project.

 **What it does:**

 - dynamically create new Juice Shop instances when needed